tuzz/xteam_schedule/README.md

 => #<XTeamSchedule resoruce_groups(9), resources(42), assignment_groups(14), assignments(118), working_times(79)>
 ```

 A schedule has many resource groups and assignment groups.
 It also has many resources and assignments through resource groups and assignment groups respectively.
 Finally, a schedule has many working times through either resource groups then resources or assignment groups then assignments.
+Wherever possible, naming has been chosen to match xTeam, i.e. 'resource' instead of 'employee'.

 ```ruby
 schedule = XTeamSchedule.new('path/to/file.xtps')